Best Cheap Health Insurance in Washington, D.C. (2025)

 Short-term health insurance is not currently available in Washington, D.C., because of restrictive local rules.

-If you need to buy health insurance outside of open enrollment (Nov.
+If you need to buy medical insurance outside of open enrollment (Nov.
 1 through Jan.
 31), see if you're eligible for a special enrollment period.

 You may qualify if you've recently lost your coverage for any reason, or if you've moved, married, divorced, had a child or lost your job.